kratzert/RivRetrieve-Python/README.md

 The entire translation into this Python package was performed by Gemini 2.5 Pro, using the Gemini-cli tool.
 A few API access points seemed to have changed, which was corrected along the way.
 The Brazil data requires an login creditials, which I don't have at this point, hence this part is untested and most likely needs fixes.

+**Disclaimer**

+This package is intended solely to simplify access to streamflow data.
+All data rights remain with the original providers.
+Users are responsible for reviewing and adhering to the license terms of each data provider, which can be found on their respective homepages.
+The MIT license in the LICENSE file applies only to the code of this package, not to any data downloaded through it.

 ## Installation